GitTools/GitReleaseManager/docs/input/docs/why-grm.md

 ---
 Order: 10
-Title: Why use GitReleaseManager
+Title: Why would I want to use GitReleaseManager
 ---

-# Why would I want to use GitReleaseManager?

 There are a number of reasons that you would want to incorporate GitReleaseManager into your workflow.